keithrbennett/rock_books/README.md

 # RockBooks

-A super primitive bookkeeping system using text files as data and console output for reporting.
+A super primitive bookkeeping system using text files as input documents and console output for reporting.

+A supreme goal of this project is to give _you_ control over your data.
+Want to serialize it to YAML, JSON, CSV, or manipulate it in your custom code?
+No problem!

 It assumes the traditional double entry bookkeeping system, with debits and credits.
 In general, assets and expenses are debit balance accounts, and liabilities and equity